 Don’t want to switch to Ovo Energy?Not to worry, customers are under no obligation to switch to Ovo.
 You can switch to any provider you like free of charge once your deal with SSE comes to end.
-If that’s coming up soon, find the cheapest option on our make the switch page.

 In the meantime, SSE customers will continue on their current deal and are still able to use their SSE login as normal.
 For more information about the switch to Ovo, contact SSE or Ovo directly.

 Although its retail division has been sold off, SSE’s other divisions continue to operate and it is still listed on the London Stock Exchange.
 The SSE share price at the time of writing stands at £1,329.03, up from a year’s low of £1,072.50 at the end of March 2020, when the Covid-19 outbreak reached the UK.
 Since March, it has seen a steady increase in value.

 SSE Reviews - is it any good?

 SSE customers who are being switched over to Ovo Energy may be pleased to leave, as the vast majority of them record negative experiences on consumer review site Trustpilot.
 SSE reviews are almost 90% negative, with 86% of reviewers giving the provider the worst rating of 1 star.

 What’s the problem, then?
 SSE reviews tend to point to billing problems (usually being overcharged) and poor customer service as their main issues.
 Here’s what one reviewer had to say about getting a complaint resolved with SSE: